Solvents’ contribution to UN SDGs

 Bio based is not the same as sustainable but both can overlap or complement each other in places.
 Nevertheless, bio-based solvents derived from corn, soybeans and other renewable materials are an emerging class of solvents.

-Our members are contributing to the standardisation process at the European level, working with policymakers and other stakeholders to develop evidence-based frameworks firmly rooted in science.
+Our members contributed to the standardisation process at the European level, working with policymakers and other stakeholders to develop evidence-based frameworks firmly rooted in science.
 The European Committee for Standardization (CEN) published the first product standard for bio-based materials (EN16766:2017: Bio-based solvents – Requirements and test) on 1st November 2017.
 Each country taking part in the CEN had to implement it at national level by publishing an identical national standard or by endorsement by May 2018.

 ESIG convened the related working group in the CEN Technical Committee 411, whose objective is to develop standards for bio-based products covering horizontal aspects.